talkhanz/talkhanz.github.io/docs/about.md

 # About

-Hi — I'm **Your Name**, and this is where I write about AI and machine learning research.
+Hi — I'm Talha, and this is my personal blog.

 Replace this page with a short bio: your research interests, affiliation, and links.